 - Within your industry, what questions would you need to ask your team to disrupt fatphobic ideas?
 Some places to consider:

 - Medical: Which patients’ concerns are dismissed or ignored?
 What research is taught to medical students about the real impact of obesity on morbidity?

-- Fashion: How are ‘thin’ body types idealised?
+- Fashion: How are ‘thin’ body types idealized?
 What is the impact?
-Who is commodified or fetishised through certain campaigns/trends?
+Who is commodified or fetishized through certain campaigns/trends?